syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 ![Selector color of a locked annotation.](Images/Annotations/selected-locked.png)

-### Annotation Selected Event
+### Annotation selected event

-The `AnnotationSelected` event occurs when an annotation is selected interactively or programmatically.
-The selected annotation instance will be provided through the `Annotation` property of the event arguments.
+The [AnnotationSelected](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSelected) event occurs when an annotation is selected interactively or programmatically.
+The selected annotation instance will be provided through the [Annotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationEventArgs.html#Syncfusion_Maui_PdfViewer_AnnotationEventArgs_Annotation) property of the event arguments.
 The following example explains how to wire the event to obtain and modify the selected annotation properties.

 {% tabs %}
 {% highlight c# %}